-Our modern medical system is built on trust between patients and the health care providers who prescribe and administer medications.
+Our modern medical system is built on trust between patients and their families and the health care providers who prescribe and administer medications.
 When any type of error is made, the results can range from dangerous to outright catastrophic, even fatal.

-The medical malpractice attorneys at Hall Ansley have dedicated their legal practice to finding justice for families and individuals impacted by medical errors.
-Our legal staff has handled these often-complex cases with great success.
-Our firm is supported by several nurse-paralegals and a network of medical professionals who can provide expert testimony and documentation of the damage a wrongly administered drug can inflict.
+Hall Ansley, P.C.’s medical malpractice attorneys have dedicated their legal practice to finding justice for families and individuals impacted by medical errors.
+Our legal staff has handled these often-complex cases successfully.
+They are supported by several nurse-paralegals and a network of medical professionals who can provide expert testimony and documentation of the damage a wrongly administered drug can inflict.

 How Prescribed Medications Can Inflict Harm

-Advances in pharmaceutical research have resulted in many life-saving drugs.
+Advances in pharmaceutical research have resulted in life-saving drugs for many conditions.
 However, conditions must be right for the medication to be effective and safe for a patient.
-Important matters to consider include:
+Some of these include:

 - The medication must be given to the right patient, which can be a challenge in a large hospital or care facility.

-- The medication must be the proper medication for that patient – not a drug that looks or sounds like the right prescription.
+- The medication must be the proper medication for that patient – not one that looks or sounds like the right prescription.

 - The medication must be given in the proper dosage, or it can be ineffective (with too little) or harmful (with too much).